zapodeanu/SDA_Programmability/README.md

  dnac_apis.py

  - The script will create new areas, buildings, floors using data provided in .csv format.
 It will use google geo-location APIs to map the addresses to tghe coordinates needed to create the locations in DNA Center.
- - The roadmpa for this script is to import location info from Prime Infrastructure and become a migration tool
+ - The roadmap for this script is to import the location info from Prime Infrastructure and become part of a migration tool